Get

 It is believed that certain types of music can either lower or raise a cat’s stress levels.
 This can be seen by a cat’s reaction to music with heavy bass (such as rock and heavy metal music genres), which can cause cats to become agitated or distressed, whereas soothing classical music may have a calming effect on your cat.

-Cats generally have no interest in the music you will listen to on the radio, even though most cat owners may leave the television or radio on when their cat is left alone so that there is white noise throughout the house.
+Cats may show little interest in the music you will listen to on the radio, even though most cat owners may leave the television or radio on when their cat is left alone, so that there is some form of white noise throughout the house.

 Gray cat sitting on old music records